siteleaf/siteleaf.com/_drafts/author-pages-in-jekyll-and-siteleaf.markdown

 tags:
 - tutorial
 - jekyll
-description: In this tutorial, we'll show you how to set up your Jekyll blog with author pages and then leverage Siteleaf to maintain your content.
+description: In this tutorial, we show you how to set up your Jekyll blog with author pages and then leverage Siteleaf to maintain your content.
 image:
 button: